Inedo/inedo-docs/Content/proget/feeds/terraform/howto-terraform-create.md

 ![](/resources/docs/proget-terraform-emptyprivate.png){height="" width="50%"}

-## Step 2: Package and Upload Your Module
+## Step 2: Create a Metadata File

-Before using a Terraform Feed as a Private Module Registry, you'll need to package your modules.
-This is as simple as zipping the content and uploading it to the ProGet UI or using the [`pgutil`](/docs/proget/api/pgutil) command line tool to [create and upload](/docs/proget/api/universal-feed/upload) them to your ProGet instance.
+To upload your module to your `internal-terraform` feed, you'll need to package it.
 You can read more about what goes into a module package on the [Terraform Modules](#terraform-module-packages#terraform-modules) page.

-When packaging your module, you'll need to create a Universal Package JSON metadata file.
+To package a module you'll first need to create a Universal Package JSON metadata file.
 This file, named `upack.json`, provides essential information about your module.
 The format includes:

 ```bash
 {